davidemmanuellopez/iscas85_formula_generator/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Use

+First, compile de utilities with compile.sh, or compile with command line the two single sources.